hexbatch/apple-core/layer-docs/g-interaction-layers/communication.md

-For example, if someone messages a user on a jabber server, an agent listening to that on some server or software somewhere can talk to the instance here and create a token with that new message and put it into selected sets (inbox set etc.).
+For example, if someone messages a user on a jabber server, an agent listening to that on some server or software somewhere can talk to the instance here and create an element with that new message and put it into selected sets (inbox set etc.).

-Likewise, if someone adds a child token to a parent item token, it can be made a message in a chat system or internet board.
+Likewise, if someone adds a child element to a parent item element, it can be made a message in a chat system or internet board.

 Communications can also integrate multi-user group chats.
 Communications can be read only also, just delivering new notifications from the outside.